kschweiger/TDDIntroduction/markdown/advanced_topics.md

 line2
 ```

-We add a method that open a file and return the lines as list:
+We add a method that opens a file and returns the lines as a `list`:

 ```python
 @staticmethod